 Let's talk about malicious hacking, something most of us are familiar with when it comes to hacking.
-As of 2018, the US Council of Economic Advisers estimates that malicious or 'black hat' hacking caused losses amassing over $109 billion for 2016.
+As of 2018, the US Council of Economic Advisers estimates that malicious or 'black hat' hacking caused losses amassing over $109 billion in 2016.

-A typical business has about a 27.9% chance of surviving within the next two years if they experience a data breach.
-These cyberattacks cause significant data breaches to cost about $3.86 million; from a study by Ponemon Institute, it's no wonder survival rates post-attack are so low.
+A typical business has a 27.9% chance of surviving within the next two years if they experience a data breach.
+These cyberattacks cause significant data breaches to cost about $3.86 million; from a study by the Ponemon Institute, it's no wonder survival rates post-attack are so low.

 What is Ethical Hacking?

 When the term' ethical hacker' is thrown around, it means a "white hat" hacker who works on finding any security vulnerabilities on devices, computer systems, or networks.
 Think of an ethical hacker as someone doing a practice fire drill.
-They're working on ensuring the system is safe before the actual fire happens, and data is forever lost.
+They're working on ensuring the system is safe before the actual fire happens and data is forever lost.

-You might be thinking, but really what's the difference?
+You might be thinking, but really, what's the difference?
 It doesn't sound any different.

-The most significant difference here is that the company pays this ethical hacker to do this.
+The most significant difference is that the company pays this ethical hacker to do this.
 It's a trial attack if you will find all the weak points.
 Whereas a 'black hat" hacker works on exploiting these weaknesses, in that case, the company has no idea they're about to be attacked.